Obama, playing ‘hype man,’ tries to jolt COP26

 A small cohort of congressional Republicans attended COP26 to harp on China for its recalcitrance and tout free-market solutions to climate change.
 Rep. Dan Crenshaw (R-Tex.), who entered the conference space minutes after Obama concluded his speech, called the former president “hyperpartisan.”

 Democrats “engage in this sort of alarmist narrative, which is inherently anti-science,” Crenshaw said.
 “It’s also anti-common sense, and anti-engineering.
-So if your actual goal is to reduce carbon emissions, generally speaking, the way somebody like Obama — the way our American Left — wants to engage in that is deeply foolish.”
+So if your actual goal is to reduce carbon emissions, generally speaking, the way somebody like Obama — the way our American left — wants to engage in that is deeply foolish.”

 Obama sought to leverage his notoriety and presidential foundation to spotlight issues and champion young leaders at COP26.
 But some of those same leaders expressed frustration at what they perceived as broken promises and exclusionary conversation.